 Don’t regurgitate other’s thoughts.
 Don’t relate in your own words what someone else says on the topic.
 Link to them and/or quote them, but don’t paraphrase them.
 This is the equivalent of stepping in front of someone in a conversation and saying, “What he means to say is…”; no one appreciates that.

 Leave interesting threads in other directions, but don’t follow all of them.
 If you try to follow every train of thought that exists, your post will get long and boring very quickly.
 Let some of those threads of thought dangle; you don’t need to follow up on everything or simply excise them from the post.

 Engage others in conversation, too.
 If you read a good post at another site, make it the start of your own post, but follow the guidelines here.
 Link to them and quote them, but don’t paraphrase them, and just add your own contributions to the thought.
 You don’t need to cover every angle, just continue the conversation.

 Stick to your interests.
 I have no interest in talking about politics, for example, so when I start to rub up against politics, I let a thread or two dangle and run away quickly.
 What happens when you brush up against a topic, but stick to what you know?
 Readers are engaged.

 Don’t be a know it all; practice good conversational skills instead.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Use the Senses, or back to the previous one, Social Bookmarking.